GT-McDowell-Lab/PyCAC/docs/chapter5/deform.md

 ### Description

 This command sets up the strain-controlled or stress-controlled homogeneous deformation of the simulation cell.
-Note that the curly brackets `{` and `}` in the syntax/examples are to separate different deformation modes, the number of which is `def_num`; all brackets should not be included in preparing `cac.in`.
+Note that the curly brackets `{` and `}` in the syntax/examples are to separate different deformation modes, the number of which is `def_number`; all brackets should not be included in preparing `cac.in`.

 The deformation is applied only if `boolean_def` = _t_.
 The coarse-grained and atomistic domains are deformed only if `boolean_cg` and `boolean_at` are _t_, respectively.

-`def_num` sets the number of superimposed deformation modes.
+`def_number` sets the number of superimposed deformation modes.

 `ij` decides each deformation mode, i.e., how the strain is applied.
 Following the standard indexes $$\epsilon_{ij}$$ in continuum mechanics, `i` and `j` are the face on which and the direction along which the strain is applied.
 When `i` and `j` are the same, a uniaxial strain is applied; otherwise, a shear strain is applied.